philp1951/WeatherClock-1/README.md

 Installation requirements for Raspberry Pi
 ------------------------------------------
+PLEASE NOTE:
+I have not tested this under 64bit Debian on a Raspberry Pi.
+Some people have tried without success.

-weatherclock is designed to run on Raspberry Pi under Debian 10 (Buster) / or Debian 11 (Bullseye) pygame and Python3. weatherclock requires Debian desktop (NOT the -lite variant)
+weatherclock is designed to run on Raspberry Pi under Debian 10 (Buster) / or Debian 11 (Bullseye) (32bit OS) with pygame and Python3. weatherclock requires Debian desktop (NOT the -lite variant)

 If you are unsure how to do this please see https://www.raspberrypi.org/software/raspberry-pi-desktop/